2021 events calendar: Key dates for your news diary

 News diary 6-12 July: Johnny Depp libel trial against Sun begins and Big Issue returns to streets

-A judge at the Old Bailey hands down her ruling in the extradition case against Wikileaks founder Julian Assange, who is wanted by the US on charges of conspiracy to commit computer intrusion (4 January).
+A judge at the Old Bailey hands down her ruling in the extradition case against Wikileaks founder Julian Assange, who is wanted by the US on 18 charges of conspiracy to commit computer intrusion, conspiracy to obtain and disclose national defence information, and obtaining and disclosing national defence information.
+(4 January).

 Two key dates in the US: the Georgia Senate runoffs (5 January) that will decide control of the Senate for the first two years of Joe Biden’s presidency, and Biden’s inauguration (20 January), the formal end of Donald Trump’s time in office.